Skip to main content

 In jj, conflicts live in commits.
 You can continue working, view them, and resolve when ready.

-jj merge feature
+jj new @ feature

 # Conflict recorded in @